The first month of school. You know what that means: everybody’s excitedly planning for next summer.

 The Internship (And Mine Specifically)

-In early May I met with the four other DFW Student Leaders, as well as representatives from each of BofA’s four DFW nonprofit partners: the Ronald McDonald House of FW, United Way, Junior Achievement, and Hope Farm.
+In early May I met with the four other Dallas-Fort Worth Student Leaders, as well as representatives from each of BofA’s four DFW nonprofit partners: the Ronald McDonald House of Fort Worth, United Way, Junior Achievement, and Hope Farm.

-During the application process I was paired with RMH, where I worked from 9:00 a.m.-4:00 p.m.
+During the application process I was paired with RMHFW, where I worked from 9:00 a.m. until 4:00 p.m.
 Monday-Friday for seven weeks.
-I started in early June and finished in late July, so my last week was the summit in D.C.
+I started in early June and finished in late July, so the last week of my internship was the summit in DC.
 This timing varies by nonprofit, and I know some other Student Leaders who were only halfway through their internship when they went to DC.

-I had a really valuable experience at RMHFW, and it was so cool to know that the work I was doing was actually making a difference in people’s lives.
+I had a really valuable experience at RMHFW, and it was so fulfilling to know that the work I was doing was actually making a difference in people’s lives.

 “I really enjoyed the experience and made so many valuable connections while working at my nonprofit,” 2025 Student Leader Bisma Bajwa said.

-I spent each week working with a different department, so I got to crunch numbers with finance, brainstorm and execute video ideas with marketing, practice writing grants with development, cook and assemble meals for 57 families and staff during the inaugural Kids Culinary Camp, and so much more.
+I spent each week working with a different department, so I got to crunch numbers with finance, brainstorm and execute video ideas with marketing, write grants with development, and help 10-year-old campers craft meals for 57 families and staff during the inaugural Kids Culinary Camp.

-Gaining real experience in a professional environment was so valuable, and I left work feeling more confident in my own ability and more aware of just how many career options there are besides those I hear about in children’s picture books and Wall Street Journal articles my grandpa sends me about investing.
+Gaining experience in a professional environment was very valuable, and I left work feeling more confident in my own ability and more aware of just how many career options there are, besides those I hear about in children’s picture books (e.g. baker, teacher, firefighter) and Wall Street Journal articles my grandpa sends me about investing.

 The Summit